hudson155/kairo/kairo-time/README.md

 # `kairo-time`

-Contains some helpers for time classes.
+Contains some helpers an utilities for time classes.

 ## Usage